Symphony No. 12 (Villa-Lobos)

 Symphony No. 12 is a composition by the Brazilian composer Heitor Villa-Lobos, written in 1957.
-A performance lasts about twenty-five minutes.
+A typical performance lasts about 25 minutes.

-History

 Villa-Lobos composed his Twelfth Symphony in New York in 1957, completing it on his seventieth birthday, 5 March 1957.
 The score is dedicated to Mindinha (Arminda Neves d'Almeida), the composer's companion for the last 23 years of his life.

 It was first performed at Lisner Auditorium in Washington, DC, on 20 April 1958, by the National Symphony Orchestra, conducted by Howard Mitchell.
 The European premiere occurred soon after, in Brussels on 22 September 1958, by the Grand Orchestre Symphonique de la Radiodiffusion Nationale Belge, conducted by the composer.

 Analysis

 The symphony consists of four movements: